winstonyang117/cv/README.md

 **United Parcel Service (UPS)** Mahwah, New Jersey _(June 2021 - Feb.
 2022)_<br>
 **Position:** Data Scientist in Advanced Analytics Group(AAG)<br>
   - **Address proximity:**
-  - Built delivery frequency, CR Ratio, geographic coverage and other useful features to reveal important characteristics of Illinois Jefferson Hub and laid a good foundation for later research
+  - Built delivery frequency, CR Ratio, geographic coverage, and other useful features to reveal important characteristics of Illinois Jefferson Hub and laid a good foundation for later research
-  - Solved customer similarity, defined all the unit areas into 3 classes and employed KNN to determine the optimal parameters in ST-DBSCAN.
+  - Solved customer similarity, defined all the unit areas into 3 classes, and employed KNN to determine the optimal parameters in ST-DBSCAN.
 Eventually reduced the amount of calculation by 75.9%
-  - Customized ST-DBSCAN model into “frame” mode (iterate adjacent unit areas), fundamentally avoid memory crashed issue and significantly reduced the training time consumption by 46%<br>
+  - Customized ST-DBSCAN model into “frame” mode (iterate adjacent unit areas), fundamentally avoiding memory crashed issue and significantly reducing the training time consumption by 46%<br>
   **HR Peak Season Hiring Plan:**
   - Extracted and organized the HR hiring plan data for all the UPS facilities in the U.S. region
   - Completed the data engineering part and made the data accessible on Google Cloud Storage